jheg/git_basics/README.md

 $ git branch -d add_headline_to_readme<br />
 $ git push origin --delete add_headline_to_readme<br />

+<h1>Merge conflicts</h1>
+<p>The scenario is that I'm working on master and have made a change (I've changed the readme headline again) and a friend has done the same albeit with a different headline.
+I'm going to simulate this by editing the file on github and then editing the file locally on my master repo and see what happens.
+I'm expecting to get a merge conflict and have to manually decide which merge wins.</p>

+- first off i'll get my local repo upto date and in sync with remote<br />

 <hr>
 <footer>because it's so painfull not knowing</footer>